AV-Lab/GUI-ROS2/README.md

 ## ✍️ Author & Acknowledgements

 Developed for the **TurtleBot3 Custom Data Visualization & SLAM GUI** lecture.
+Under the course of ROBO 202 Software Development for Robotics.
+Made by Abdulrahman Hamdy.
 Combines core concepts from **ROS 2**, **PyQt 5**, **rclpy**, and **tf2_ros**.
 Special thanks to the open-source ROS community and the TurtleBot3 developers.